Optiwing logo

 Keyword Magic Tool Real Estate Narrowed Results

-Step 6: Group Your Keywords
+Group Your Keywords

 I exported my report from SEMrush as a CSV and imported it into a new Optiwing job.
 I downloaded the following results from Optiwing: